MatheusRich/matheusrich.github.io/_posts/2021-03-27-on-learning-rust.md

 way I like to study things.
 I'll read the docs, tutorials, make small programs and games just for fun.

-I won't establish goals, or study ours.
+I won't establish goals, or study hours.
 I have a full-time job, an undergraduate thesis to finish, and a family.
 This should be as fun as playing God of War on my PS4.

 I'll document the process if I find something interesting to share (like differences between Rust